Used and loved by millions

 Linguistic Context

-The phrase "a delicate balance" functions as a noun phrase, typically serving as the subject or object of a sentence.
-It describes a situation requiring careful consideration and management of opposing forces.
-As Ludwig AI confirms, this phrase is widely accepted in English.
+The phrase "a delicate balance" functions as a noun phrase, often serving as a subject complement or object in a sentence.
+As Ludwig AI explains, it describes a situation or state requiring careful management of opposing forces or elements.
+Examples from Ludwig illustrate its use in contexts ranging from economics to personal relationships.

 Expression frequency: Very common